WHAT TO DO IN SOGLIO + TRAVEL TIPS

 - Even though I always say that the weather in Switzerland is quite unpredictable, you can reasonably expect more rain in the summer than in the winter.
 However, summer days last approximately 15 hours and have more sunshine, sunny days are more frequent in the winter.
 Snow usually falls from the end of November through March, when temperatures go well below 0°C, and summers are also pretty fresh with the highest temperatures at 15°C.

-- Italian is the main language but German and basic English is also spoken.
+- Italian is the main language but German and basic English are also spoken.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

 Soglio is isolated and yet, there are several ways to get there.

 From St.Moritz, you take bus no. 4 and pass the beautiful lakes of St. Moritz Lake, Silser Lake, and Silvaplana Lake before driving towards Majola and the Majola Pass.
 It gets windy but the views are excellent.

 In Promontogno/Posta, change buses and take bus no. 632 which will drop you off directly in Soglio village.

 It will take about 90 minutes from St.Moritz and buses do not run frequently, so check and plan ahead.

 You can also drive to Soglio and it will take about 45 minutes only.
 From St.Moritz, you will pass the beautiful lakes before reaching the Majola Pass.
 It is a mountain pass, open all year round.
 You have (paid) parking spots in Soglio, though I am not sure busy it gets in the warm summer months.

 WHERE TO STAY IN SOGLIO